Ethics Review Committee (ERC)

 - Community Regional Mentor

-- Through other experiences, demonstrates ability to serve.
+- Through other applicable leadership experiences, demonstrates ability to serve.

 - Ability to learn and use information technology tools (adaptability)

-- Chair should have at least one year prior active service with the Ethics Review Committee.
+- Knowledge of the PMI Ethics Case Procedures Chair should have at least one year prior active service with the Ethics Review Committee.

 - Chair should have served on multiple review teams, served as chair for a review team and participated in a hearing for at least one case